adidas/api-pm-training/README.md

 Training materials for API product owners at adidas.

-The training is meant to be conducted by an instructor.
-It is following the "learning by doing" methodology with big emphasis on students solving new problem for the first time with the coordination from the instrucutor.
-The lecture is split in modules each module representing different area of responsibilities for a product owner.
+The training is meant to be facilitated by an instructor.
+It is following a "learning by doing" methodology with big emphasis on students solving a realistic problem for the first time with the coordination from the instructor.
+The lecture is split in modules with each module touching upon different areas of responsibilities for an API product owner.

 The actual content of the lecture is in the [student](/student) and [instructor](/instructor) folder.